GracieZh/HackThe6ix2021/fontend/README.md

-# geotab_project
+# Meal Finder

-> Entry for the Geotab Challenge at Hack The 6ix 2021.
+> Entry for the BMO Challenge at Hack The 6ix 2021.

 ## Build Setup